-If you are using DB2, use the REORG command, as in the following scenario:
+If you are using DB2, use the REORG command, as shown in the following procedure:

-1. Select a row from the CUBECATALOG table and determine the RELCUBEID and FACTTABLECOUNT for the application and database you want to reorganize.
+1. Select a row from the CUBECATALOG table and determine the RELCUBEID and FACTTABLECOUNT values for the application and database that you want to reorganize.
 The SQL statement to do this might be: